closedcircuit0/HumanEngineering/Manual(+한국어 매뉴얼).md

 ### 5. A Living Project

 This framework is not a completed scripture but a 'living system' that is constantly being debugged and evolved.
-A single subtle word or sentence can make a significant difference in an AI's alignment, so the documents may be revised and improved frequently through continuous testing and feedback.
+A single subtle word or sentence can make a significant difference in an AI's alignment.
+Therefore, documents may be frequently revised and improved, and new ones may be added, based on continuous testing and feedback.
 Please refer to the commit history for changes.